peggyo/tmp/Project steps.md

         This will show you if you are running any servers that use node.
 The first number listed for a process is the PID. ***If the process is yours and HAS ALREADY BEEN GRADED*** you can kill it:
         - *DO#*`kill XXXX`  // where XXXX is the PID (process id) number

-  - This command will tell you if a port is in use.
+  - The command to tell you if a port is in use is below.
 If you find the port is busy, open and use a different port.
     - *DO#*`sudo netstat -nlp | grep :8080`   // Shows if a process is running on port 8080.
 Substitute the port you want to use, and you can see if it is already busy.

   - If you must use a different port, open the port as described in "DEPLOYMENT STEPS" #3, above, and change the port in your code, too.